luukfroling/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 Note: the size of the ladder in the sketch above is of course open for debate between the two observers :-).

-Observer Barn ($B$) will conclude that the ladder fits inside the barn and actually is inside the barn if Event 3 is earlier then Event 2, according to the clock of observer $B$.
+Observer Barn ($B$) will conclude that the ladder fits inside the barn and actually is inside the barn if Event 3 is earlier than Event 2, according to the clock of observer $B$.
 If, however, Event 3 is later than Event 2, the ladder does not fit.
 Similarly, observer Ladder ($L$) will draw the same conclusions, but based on the clock of observer $L$.

 Let's analyze these events.
 We will denote the coordinates of observer $B$ as $(ct,x)$ and those of observer $L$ as $(ct', x')$.
 Both observers agree that they will call the position of the left door the origin, that is $x_{LD} = x'_{LD} = 0$.
 Moreover, they agree that at the moment the right end of the ladder is at the left door, they will set their clocks to 0.
 Remember: according to observe $B$, the length of the ladder is $L_{0L}/ \gamma$ = 10 m, which happens to be the size of the barn according to $B$.
 We anticipate that $B$ will conclude that the ladder fits.